pachyderm/pachyderm/doc/docs/master/how-tos/s3gateway.md

 secret key to the same value.
 They are both the Pachyderm auth token used to issue the relevant PFS calls.

-If auth is not enabled on the Pachyderm cluster, use any non-empty credentials.
+If auth is not enabled on the Pachyderm cluster, you can use any credentials, even if they do not exist, empty credentials, or no credentials at all.

 ## Buckets